Arabian-vACC/library/docs/vacc_documents/policies/training_policy.md

     - Sheikh Zayed International Airport (OMAA)

 - **Terminal (S3)**
-    - Abu Dhabi TMA (OMAA/OMAD/OMAL)
+    - Abu Dhabi CTA (OMAA/OMAD/OMAL)
     - Doha TMA (OTHH/OTBD)
     - Muscat TMA (OOMS)

 - **Enroute (C1)**
     - Doha FIR (OTDF)
     - Muscat FIR (OOMS)
-    - U.A.E FIR (OMAE)
+    - Emirates FIR (OMAE)
-      - *Note: Controllers seeking Enroute training within the U.A.E FIR must possess all Tier-1 endorsements.
-In the absence of these endorsements, training will be limited to the U.A.E South Sector, which excludes the Dubai TMA.*
+      - *Note: Controllers seeking Enroute training within the Emirates FIR must possess all Tier 1 endorsements.
+In the absence of these endorsements, if the member still wishes to do training in the Emirates FIR, training will be limited to the UAE South Sector, which excludes the Dubai CTA.*

 #### Training Engagement and Availability Expectations
 ATC training within the Arabian vACC is a rigorous process.
 Given the high number of students and the limited number of available mentors and instructors, training resources must be used efficiently.
 To support this, members enrolled in a training plan are expected to demonstrate consistent engagement and flexibility.